Saint Joseph’s University

 Criminal background checks are conducted on all new employees.

-There are 8820 students enrolled at Saint Joseph's University across full and part time programs both undergraduate and graduate.
-Approximately 62% of the undergraduate day students live in University housing.
-Saint Joseph's employs 328 full-time faculty, 312 adjunct faculty, 793 full-time employees and 100 part-time employees.
+There are 8954 students enrolled at Saint Joseph's University across full and part time programs at the undergraduate and graduate levels.
+Approximately 60% of the undergraduate day students live in University housing.
+Saint Joseph's employs 321 full-time faculty, 335 adjunct faculty, 808 full-time employees and 108 part-time employees.

 Campus housing consists of 13 high-rise buildings and 8 smaller houses.
-Students also live in university owned multi-story buildings away from main campus.
+Students also live in University-owned multi-story buildings away from main campus.
 Housing is apartment style in the latter.
 While most rooms are doubles, there are a few singles and triples.
-Houses are single sex.
 High-rises are co-educational according to floors and wings with single sex suites.
 Housing is primarily provided to undergraduate students.